SSDD-2025/Grupo-16/README.md

 ## 🔨 Docker Image Building Documentation
 In order to dockerize the spring application (only the web part, no database included) it is needed to have the `docker engine` install in your local machine.
 In case you do not have it, you can download it by accessing the official [docker documentation](https://docs.docker.com/desktop/).

-Once your `docker engine` is active, you will be able to build the `docker image` based on the `Dockerfile` locate it in the [docker folder](https://github.com/SSDD-2025/Grupo-16/blob/main/docker/Dockerfile), by executing the next command:
+Once your `docker engine` is up and running, you will be able to build the `docker image` based on the `Dockerfile` located in the [docker folder](https://github.com/SSDD-2025/Grupo-16/blob/main/docker/Dockerfile), by executing the next command:
 ````sh
 docker build -f docker/Dockerfile -t fonssi29/liveticket:1.0.0 ./entrega1
 ````

 >[!IMPORTANT]
-> Be advised that this command only works if it is executed from `Grupo16/`.
-If it is going to be executed from another route, you should adjust the path.
+> Note that this command only works if run from `Grupo16/`.
+If you're running it from a different path, you'll need to adjust the path.

 Once the `docker image` has been succesfully built, you can upload it to your `dockerhub account` by following the next steps: